andreffs18/andreffs18.github.io/content/blog/2020-03-30-just-keep-on-save-for-later-articles/index.md

 💻 Terminal.

 That's it!
-Everytime I open a new tab on my terminal, I get a new article from my "Read Later" on Feedly!
+Every time I open a new tab on my terminal, I get a new article from my "Read Later" on Feedly!

 ![My terminal startup.](startup.gif)

-> If you're wondering about the giant 😭, you can check out ["I really like emojies"]() blogpost.
+> If you're wondering about the giant 😭, you can check out ["I really like emoji's"](/blog/i-really-like-emojis/) blogpost.

 # Plan